 - Mapping makerspaces as sites of new communities forming around DIY technology (UK makerspaces research for Nesta)

-- Exploring new digital media channels that let anyone become a broadcaster (my own podcasts: Looking Sideways and Unreliable Devices, as well as forthcoming shows for the Crafts Council)
+- Exploring new digital media channels that let anyone become a broadcaster (my own podcasts: Looking Sideways and Unreliable Devices, as well as shows for the Crafts Council)

 - Building online platforms to let companies develop products with their customers (open innovation programme for E.On with 100%Open)